Advanced search

 Use with halogenated anaesthetics

-There is a risk of sudden blood pressure increase during surgery.
+There is a risk of sudden blood pressure and heart rate increase during surgery.
 If surgery is planned, methylphenidate treatment should not be used on the day of surgery.

 Use with centrally acting alpha-2 agonists (e.g. clonidine)